-United Airlines is the largest operator of active 787-9s with 17.6% of the total fleet.
-All Nippon Airways (ANA) is the second largest operator with 12.2% of the total fleet.
+United Airlines is the largest operator of active 787-9 with 17.6% of the total fleet.
+All Nippon Airways and Virgin Atlantic operate the second largest fleets of the type, with 12.2% of the total fleet.

 Boeing 787-9 Passenger-Configured Aircraft Current Fleet by Operator/Lessor